DanielPaes/simple-package-template/README.md

-# package_name
+# arranjo_combinacao

-Description.
-The package package_name is used to:
-	-
-	-
+Description:
+	The arranjo_combinacao package has the arrangement and combination modules.
+	Each module provides a function to perform simple arrangement and combination of mathematical counting .

 ## Installation

-Use the package manager [pip](https://pip.pypa.io/en/stable/) to install package_name
+Use the package manager [pip](https://pip.pypa.io/en/stable/) to install arranjo_combinacao.

 ```bash
 pip install arranjo_combinacao